 Arizona is a no-fault state.
 This means that a spouse is not legally punished simply for the fact that he or she had an affair.
 However, as explained above, a spouse may engage in waste or make improper transfers by spending money during the affair.
 This may include gifts to the girlfriend or boyfriend, money spent on vacations, travel, hotel rooms or other funds spent.
 In such cases, the spouse who spent such funds may be ordered to reimburse the innocent spouse for their share of such funds.

 Similarly, in child custody and parenting time cases an illicit affair by itself does not mean that a person is not going to be awarded joint legal custody/decision-making or maximum parenting time.
 However, there may be circumstances in which the Court may frown upon a party’s conduct that is relevant to the children’s best interests.
 For example, the judge may conclude it is poor parental decision making to allow a girlfriend or boyfriend to spend significant time with the children before the children have a chance to heal from the split between their parents.
 If a parent allows his or her boyfriend / girlfriend to talk poorly about the other parent or engage in other inappropriate conduct in the presence of the children, the parent that allows such conduct may be held accountable by the Court.

 Do I Have to Go to Trial When I get a Divorce?

-If you and your spouse agree to all issues regarding your divorce proceedings, Bishop Law Offices, P.C. can draft settlement documents in order to avoid going to trial.
-Our firm attempts to identify and resolve all of the issues in your case without expensive legal fees associated with a trial so long as the issues can be settled in a manner that is fair to you.
+If you and your spouse agree to all issues regarding your divorce proceedings, Bishop, Del Vecchio & Beeks Law Office, P.C. can draft settlement documents in order to avoid going to trial.
+Our firm attempts to identify and resolve all of the issues in your case without expensive legal fees associated with a trial so long as the issues can be settled in a manner that is fair and equitable to you.